 Based on industry feedback on the Catastrophic Error thresholds set forth under the Current Rule, the thresholds proposed as set forth above are more granular and lower (i.e., more likely to qualify) than the thresholds under the Current Rule.
 As noted above, under the Proposed Rule as well as the Current Rule, parties have additional time to submit transactions for review as Catastrophic Errors.
-As proposed, notification requesting review must be received by the Official by 8:30 a.m.
+As proposed, notification requesting review must be received by the Exchange's Market Control by 8:30 a.m.
 Eastern Time on the first trading day following the execution.
-For transactions in an expiring options series that take place on an expiration day, a party must notify an Official within 45 minutes after the close of trading that same day.
-As is true for requests for review under the Obvious Error provision of the Proposed Rule, a party requesting review of a transaction as a Catastrophic Error must notify the Official in the manner specified from time to time by the Exchange in a notice distributed to Participants.
+For transactions in an expiring options series that take place on an expiration day, a party must notify the Exchange's Market Control within 45 minutes after the close of trading that same day.
+As is true for requests for review under the Obvious Error provision of the Proposed Rule, a party requesting review of a transaction as a Catastrophic Error must notify the Exchange's Market Control in the manner specified from time to time by the Exchange in a circular distributed to Members.
 By definition, any execution that qualifies as a Catastrophic Error is also an Obvious Error.
 However, the Exchange believes it is appropriate to maintain these two types of errors because the Catastrophic Error provisions provide market participants with a longer notification period under which they may file a request for review with the Exchange of a potential Catastrophic Error than a potential Obvious Error.
 This provides an additional level of protection for transactions that are severely erroneous even in the event a participant does not submit a request for review in a timely fashion.